 Antoni’s complaint is real, but its logic stops at the ruling class’s door.
 He warns that federal worker layoffs — thousands cut under the DOGE cost-cutting campaign — are dragging on job growth.
 He is right that the policy is producing economic damage.
 What he does not say is that the damage was built in.
 An economy in which working-class consumption is suppressed through benefit cuts, wage stagnation and public-sector layoffs is not positioned to absorb an oil shock.
 That is the condition Operation Epic Fury was launched into.

 The administration is now weighing steps that would deepen the crisis further.
 Reuters reported March 19 that it is considering deploying thousands of additional troops to the region.
-The options include securing tanker passage through the Strait of Hormuz through air and naval deployments, and potentially placing ground forces along Iran’s shoreline.
+The options include securing tanker passage through the Strait of Hormuz through air and naval deployments, and potentially deploying ground forces along Iran’s coastline.
 The administration has also discussed sending forces to Kharg Island, the hub for 90% of Iran’s oil exports.

 One U.S. official described such an operation as “very risky,” noting that Iran can reach the island with missiles and drones.
 A ground assault on Kharg Island would not reopen the oil flow.
 It would target the infrastructure that makes Iranian exports possible — a direct strike at the petrostate structure the petrodollar system was built to incorporate, not destroy.